zukunft/zukunft.com/docs/code_objects_all.md

-├── tableUi - $tbl - create the html code to display a spreadsheet ├── user_log_displayUi - a combined object to display single value changes or changes of links by the user ├── user_sandbox_displayUi - extends the user sandbox superclass for common display functions ├── back_traceUi - list of links that the user has called in the past ├── sys_log_listUi - the display extension of the system error log api object ├── type_listUi
+├── tableUi - $tbl - create the html code to display a spreadsheet ├── user_log_displayUi - a combined object to display single value changes or changes of links by the user ├── user_sandbox_displayUi - extends the user sandbox superclass for common display functions ├── sys_log_listUi - the display extension of the system error log api object ├── type_listUi
 │   ├── change_action_listUi - the preloaded change log actions used for the html frontend